witnet/witnet-rust/docs/architecture/managers/config-manager.md

 The __config manager__ is the actor in charge of managing the configuration required by the system.
 Its main responsibilities are the following:

-- Load configuration from a file using a given format
+- Load configuration from a file (if specified when creating the actor) and merge it with the default configuration
-- Load default parameters, if they are not defined
 - Store configuration parameters on its state
-- Provide the configuration to other actors
+- Provide a deep-copy of the configuration to other actors

 ## State